Averys Gore, Vermont: History and name

 Averys Gore is named for Samuel Avery, a Westminster deputy sheriff and jailkeeper.
 Avery received roughly 52000 acre in eight separate gores and grants in the 1790s as compensation for land he had owned in a part of the state previously claimed by New York.

 The original charter (as reproduced in State Papers of Vermont, Volume Two: Charters Granted by the State of Vermont, VT Secretary of State, 1922, pp 9–11) merely mentions the boundaries of the tract of land, along with two others included in the same charter, granting them to Samuel Avery, but not mentioning any names for the tracts of land.
 State Papers of Vermont, Volume One: Index to the Papers of the Surveyors-General (VT Secretary of State, 1918) lists all the gores granted to Samuel Avery collectively as "Avery's Gores (Alias Vermont Grants to Samuel Avery)" (p.
 31).

 While State of Vermont records seem to have consistently used the apostrophe, including state statutes (Title 17, Chapter 34, Section 1893, T. 24, Ch.
 1, Sec.
 6, and T. 24, Ch.
 117, Sec.
 4341(e)), the U.S. Board on Geographic Names eschews the use of apostrophes in geographic names, which may improperly imply personal possession.
 This has led to the use of both spellings.
-The apostrophe is omitted in Vermont Place-Names: Footprints of History by Esther M. Swift (The Stephen Greene Press, 1977, pp 198–9), in the Vermont Atlas and Gazetteer (Delorme, 9th ed., 1996, p.
+The apostrophe is omitted in Vermont Place-Names: Footprints of History by Esther M. Swift (The Stephen Greene Press, 1977, pp 198–9) and in the Vermont Atlas and Gazetteer (Delorme, 9th ed., 1996, p.
 55).